a6-webm/feng-shui/obs_vault/plan.md

 - you can specify the line endings e.g. rounded end, flat end, fade out end
 - can eventually apply a normal map to the ground to make it look like paper, and in the same vein the lines

-Needs to have the progression of the witness like u do groups of puzzles that only use one mechanic, and then u end up combining mechanics later in the game like the witness, it won't be shown why a solution is incorrect (unless u use a hint) should we show which restrictions are in effect for each level?:
-- pros:
-  - u can more easily make levels that focus on the interaction between two restrictions without the others getting in the way
-- cons:
-  - removes the task of figuring out which rules are in effect
-- could maybe have the first 20-30 levels not show rules and build them up layer by layer and then later levels show which ones are in effect?
-issue: right now, I'm thinking of ways to change the game mechanics so that odd looking solutions can't happen, but really we need any valid solution to look nice if we want this game to not take forever:
-- does constraining levels to one room fix this?
+basically non-discrete sokoban
+you drag furniture across the floor use physics to move furniture, you can drag with one or two fingers, allowing for easier positioning restrictions are mostly extra colliders for specific furniture

 what the player can do:
 - place furniture from their inventory
+	- could add a feature where if you can get a furnishing outside the house, it goes into your inventory
-- knock down certain walls?
+- knock down/place certain walls?
+- slide furniture across the floor

 game mechanics:
-- ying yang/balance
+- yin yang/balance
+	- I think windows give off a bit of yang energy, not sure what to do with that lol
 - ba gua
-- elements/colors/shapes/direction
+- elements/colours/shapes/direction
 	- kitchen is fire
 - some levels in ancient china, some modern day; rules can play out differently (e.g. ba gua)
 - managing chi (life chi, dead chi, killing chi, movement chi)
-  - the chi flow probably shouldn't be a fluid sim or something, cause we need to keep the state space kinda discrete so we can make good puzzles lol
-  - chandeliers killing chi
+	- killing chi:
+		- chandeliers, hanging lights, sharp corners
-  - implementation:
+	- movement chi:
+		- indicator: blue lines denoting the default chi lines
 		- a spline, the field value being "the distance to the closest point on the spline"
+		- splines are created by path-finding between every combo of tagged entrances and windows
+		- long straight corridors increase flow: the sum of the abs value of the angles to the next vertex for every vertex is how bendy the path is
-- command position
+- command position:
-  - could do only furniture with a specific mark/pattern needs to be in command position
+	- indicator: furnishing has symbols on its 4 sides?
+	- chair can only move if it's riding a wall?
+	- chair can only move if it has furniture either side of it?
+	- chair can only move if chi is in front of it?
+	- chair can only move if not in a spot with high chi?
+	- honestly could mix and match these per furniture
-- chinese numerology
+- Chinese numerology
 - "social circle"? (ring of chairs/sofas)
-  - need to place a coffee table in the middle
+	- indicator: rug or coffee table?
+	- maybe while in a social circle, furniture automatically points towards the centre?
 - lighting
 - mirrors